Great Oyster Bay: History

 Prior to European settlement the area was occupied by Tasmanian Aborigines.
 From autumn through winter various bands of the Oyster Bay Tribe congregated around the coastal areas to harvest shellfish and marine vegetables until the end of July, when swans and ducks arrived in the lagoons and riverine areas to lay their eggs and raise their young.
 In August most of the bands moved up the Little Swanport and Prosser Rivers to the Eastern Marshes to hunt birds, kangaroos and wallabies.
 The Linetemairrener people lived at the lagoon year round.

+It was first visited by Europeans in July 1789, when The Mercury captained by John Henry Cox anchored there, naming it "Oyster Bay", and interacting with the Aboriginal people.

 Shore-based bay whaling activity took place in Coles Bay and other locations in the area in the 19th century.